JohnNay/datafsm/cran-comments.md

 ## Additional comments

-The vignette FRD_vignette.Rmd takes a very long time to build.
+* The vignette FRD_vignette.Rmd takes a very long time to build.
+* This submission is an update to version 0.2.3

+    I have removed the dependency on the tidyverse package at the request of the maintainer of that package and replaced it with dependencies on component packages of tidyverse: dplyr, tidyr, and purrr.